symfony-cmf/symfony-cmf-docs/bundles/routing_auto/not_exists_actions.rst

 .. note::

-    **Currently** all routes provided by the content path build units will be created as ``Generic`` documents, whilst the content name route will be created as an ``AutoRoute`` document.
+    **Currently** all routes provided by the content path builder units will be created as ``Generic`` documents, whilst the content name route will be created as an ``AutoRoute`` document.